darrylwest/secure-transfer-specs/app-functional-specs.md

 The client application has the ability to send out it's public key to the relay server and recieve encrypted data based on the public key.
 Encrypted data usually includes a symmetric key to be used by other cooperating clients.

-Client applications are written in nw.js (NodeWebkit) with low-level exchanges done in go.
+Client applications are written in nw.js (NodeWebkit) with low-level exchanges and encryption implemented in go (lang).
 Target environments include Windows, MacOSX and Linux.
-Phase 2 versions support iOS/iPad/iPhone.
+Back-channek implementations would support iOS/iPad/iPhone and Android devices.

 * client applications compiled for Windows, Mac and Linux
 * client application can act as a document producer or consumer